IBM/cloud-pak-deployer/docs/src/30-reference/configuration/cloud-pak.md

 ## `cp4ba`
 Defines the Cloud Pak for Business Automation installation to be configured on the OpenShift cluster(s).
 See [Cloud Pak for Business Automation](../../../30-reference/configuration/cp4ba) for additional details.
 RPA and Process Mining are currently not deployed due to discrepancy in Cloud Pak Foundational Services version.
+There is cp4ba-22.0.2 branch which would have to be built manually and contains both RPA and IPM.

 ```yaml
 ---